saloniamatteo/salonia.it/README.md

 The website can now be deployed using the built-in webserver, `php artisan serve`: it will be reachable at `localhost` on port `8000`.

+If you want to use the built-in webserver, make sure you set `APP_URL` to your website's URL.

 If you want to serve this website to the Internet, please make sure you don't use `php spark serve`, and rather have a real server.
 I use [nginx](https://nginx.org) with [FastCGI](https://nginx.org/en/docs/http/ngx_http_fastcgi_module.html).

-If you want to use the built-in webserver, make sure you set `APP_URL` to your website's URL.
+Make sure you also disable access to `/build/assets/manifest.json`!

 ### Assets
 Make sure you bundle the assets used in the website (CSS, fonts, images):